AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 7. Click **Save**.

 Next, verify Edge in Controller.
-See `Verifying Edge in Controller <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#verifying-edge-in-controller>`_.)
+See `Verifying Edge in Controller <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#verifying-edge-in-controller>`_.

 2c.
 Deploying the Edge Virtual Machine in KVM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before you begin, on the KVM Linux host ensure the LAN, WAN, and MGMT network bridges are associated with the physical ethernet interfaces on the KVM sever.
+Refer to the KVM product documentation.

 1. Download the KVM QCOW2 file by using the link provided to you by Aviatrix Support.
 See `Requesting an Aviatrix Edge Gateway Image File <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#requesting-an-aviatrix-edge-gateway-image-file>`_.